scuzzydude/asimov/asimov.md

 Dodgers, Dodgers, Dodgers.
 You want an asterisk; I'll give you an asterisk.

 When it comes to heroes of the mythology, in five hundred years, Babe and Shoeless Joe will be but bit players.
 There will be one hero the world will remember.
-All the future will remember about the cities the hero conquered was that those were places of sin and the worst kind of excess, unsustainable property-based lifestyles and rude behavior.
+All the future will remember about the cities the hero conquered was that those were places of sin and the worst kind of excess, unsustainable property-based lifestyles, and rude behavior.
 I think baseball might thrive for another five hundred years because of this legend, and all the Dodgers will be remembered for is somebody the hero had to stand up to.

 Baseball just went through decades of teaching the world's children that the way to achieve your dreams was by being big and strong, if not naturally, then by shooting yourself up with steroids.
 Along comes this kid -- the smallest player in professional baseball in forty years -- who grew up in a country under very meager circumstances but with fantastic parents that challenged him to dream an impossible dream and go for it.
 When José Altuve signed a contract with the Astros in 2007 as a 16-year-old for \$15,000, it was already like climbing Mount Everest without oxygen.
 What José achieved in his career was not too good to be true.
 It was impossible.
 A kid from Venezuela with nothing but great parents.
 A kid who had a dream.
 Not the largest, or strongest, or fastest, but the greatest MVP in American League history.
 A baseball genius.